 Even though Strange Brigade hit other platforms a few years ahead of the Switch version, it still looks like a surprisingly modern game.
 This title pushes large numbers of enemies on-screen at once, but the frame rate rarely misses a beat thanks to dynamic resolution scaling.
 In docked mode, the game runs at up to 1080p resolution, whereas handheld mode hovers at up to 720p.
 I was pleasantly surprised by the smoothness of the handheld experience.
 Overall, the game looks and runs like an Xbox One or PlayStation 4 title rather than a dumbed-down Switch port.

 Hopefully, the Switch version of Strange Brigade will introduce Rebellion’s Egyptian adventure to a whole new audience.
 The setting, storytelling, and level design really make this game feel like its own thing rather than just a reskinned Zombie Army.
-Working with a team of dashing adventurers to save the world from mummies and minotaurs is a rollicking good time, one worth undertaking on Switch, Xbox, PlayStation, PC, or Stadia.
+Working with a team of dashing adventurers to save the world from mummies and minotaurs is a rollicking good time, one worth undertaking on any platform.
 The strange thing about Strange Brigade is that it hasn’t gotten a sequel yet; it indubitably deserves one.

 A Nintendo Switch download code was provided by the publisher for review.

 The Co-Op Experience: Hunt the foul Seteki through a rip-roaring campaign filled with dangerous dig sites, prodigious pyramids and crumbling caves packed with bountiful foes to send back to the afterlife.
 Explore alone or team up in 2-4 player online co-op